Exercise and High Blood Pressure

 Beyond Exercise: Lose 10 Pounds

-Findings show that losing as few as 10 pounds, if you're overweight, can help reduce or prevent high blood pressure.
-To lose weight, take in fewer calories than you use each day.
-Ask your doctor or a registered dietitian how many calories you need daily for weight loss.
-In addition, boost exercise to burn even more calories.
+If you are overweight, losing as few as 10 pounds can help you reduce or prevent high blood pressure.
+Weight loss results from taking in fewer calories than you use each day.
+See your doctor or a registered dietitian about how many calories you need daily for weight loss.
+Increase your exercise to burn even more calories!

 Beyond Exercise: Watch Out for Salt

 National blood pressure guidelines recommend limiting sodium to no more than 2,300 milligrams a day.
 This is about one teaspoon of table salt or 1,500 milligrams a day.
 A sodium-restricted diet can lower your systolic blood pressure (top number of the blood pressure reading) 2 to 8 points.
 Low-salt diets can also enhance the effects of blood pressure medications.
 Try substituting herbs for salt when cooking, and avoid processed meats and canned foods.

 The Joint National Committee on Prevention, Detection, Evaluation, and Treatment of High Blood Pressure recommends that people moderate their alcohol intake.
 They set the limit to no more than two drinks per day for men and no more than one drink per day for women.
 They define a drink as 12 ounces of beer, 5 ounces of wine, or 1.5 ounces of 80-proof liquor.